Gay Russian River/Guerneville

 Emergency measures in the wake of Covid-19:

 Bars, nightclubs, restaurants except for takeout and delivery service, entertainment and recreational venues that were closed, had begun to reopen with restrictions in June.
-But on July 1st the governor ordered the closure of all recently reopened bars, and halted indoor operations of restaurants, movie theaters, museums and zoos across most of the state following a surge in coronavirus cases.
+But on July 1 Governor Newsom ordered the closure of all recently reopened bars, and halted indoor operations of restaurants, movie theaters, museums and zoos across most of the state following a surge in coronavirus cases.
 Many events have been cancelled or postponed until later in the year.
 See: Covid19.ca.gov

 In the regions known as Russian River, dramatic vineyards give way to majestic redwood groves and spectacular coastal scenery.
 This enchanted getaway is about 70 miles north of San Francisco, so it’s a favorite weekend retreat for harried city dwellers.
 But the secret’s out, and Californians aren’t the only ones who flock to the resorts in the township of Guerneville.

 What's in store?
 Hiking in the misty forests, horseback riding, canoeing, hot-air balloon rides, and wine tasting, for starters.
 Then there’s those romantic nights in front of a fire.